 \begin{assumption} We assume that if there exists an optimal solution to the LP relaxation at a given node that is integral, then the LP solver finds it. \end{assumption}

 \begin{observation} When using an LP solver which satisfies Assumption \ref{assum:int}, a branch-and-bound tree using the worst bound rule never branches on a node whose optimal objective function value is equal to that of the IP solver. \end{observation} Proof of Observation~\ref{obs:assumption} is presented in Section~\ref{sec:opttreewelldefined}.
-The above observation clearly makes the notion of ``optimal branch-and-bound tree" for a given instance well-defined: Restricting to any face of the zero-one cube (corresponding to branching-constraints), we precisely know if this node will be pruned or not.
-Thus, for a given set of branching-decision there is a deterministic number of nodes to solve the MILP, leading to an well-defined optimal number of nodes to solve an instance.
+The above observation clearly makes the notion of ``optimal branch-and-bound tree" for a given instance well-defined.

 \paragraph{Dynamic programming algorithm for finding the optimal branch-and-bound tree.}

 In Section~\ref{sec:dpalgo} we present a dynamic programming (DP) algorithm that computes an optimal branch-and-bound tree for a given instance under Assumption~\ref{assum:int} for the LP solver. \begin{theorem} Under Assumption~\ref{assum:int}, there exists an algorithm with running time $\textup{poly}(data)\cdot3^{O(n)}$ time to compute an optimal branch-and-bound tree for any binary MILP instance $\I$ defined on $n$ binary variables. \end{theorem}